camoo/enkap-woocommerce-gateway/readme.txt

 = What is Smobilpay? =
 A digital one-stop-shop, providing cashless payment solutions for Government, Corporations and businesses, and also providing a seamless Digital payment solution, used by third-party agents to sell digital services to end consumers.
 The smobilpay platform Boasts of being a major partner with giant service providers in Cameroon such as ENEO (Prepaid and Postpaid), CamWater, MTN, Orange, Yoomee, Canal+, and more.
-Its reliability, invulnerable security, and efficiency are evident enough via its partnership with GIMAC-the interoperability switch of BEAC (the Bank Of Central African States), where smobilpay serves as the lone digital service aggregator for the entire CEMAC(Central African Economic and Monetary Community) region.
+Its reliability, invulnerable security, and efficiency are clear enough via its partnership with GIMAC-the interoperability switch of BEAC (the Bank Of Central African States), where smobilpay serves as the lone digital service aggregator for the entire CEMAC(Central African Economic and Monetary Community) region.

 = Features =
 * Pay with Cameroon MTN Mobile Money